Codesessor2000/NewsMonkey/README.md

 1) Multiple categories available: Sports, Entertainment, Health, etc.
 2) Automatically fetched the next set of news when we reach the end of the page while scrolling.
 3) Loading bar to simulate the loading effect for better user experience.
+4) Website maintained to be responsive for majority of devices.

 STEPS TO RUN THE PROJECT: